 The banking cabal does not have Americans’ best interests at heart, which is reason in and of itself to reject their advice and buy metal.

 There are, of course, other good reasons.
-Gold and silver are assets which are guaranteed to be valuable tomorrow, next year, and next decade.
+Gold and silver are assets that are guaranteed to be valuable tomorrow, next year, and next decade.
 This will be true regardless of what happens in the world.

 Another reason is that paper money always dies.
-The U.S. dollar’s reign as world reserve currency is long in the tooth, and the greenback looks set to lose its privileged status in the years ahead.
+The U.S. dollar’s reign as a world reserve currency is long in the tooth, and the greenback looks set to lose its privileged status in the years ahead.

 Sound incredible?
 We understand.
 The dollar is one of the most basic institutions in America and it is hard to imagine life without it.

 Consider just two truths.
 The dollar is no longer backed by anything but confidence – the belief that a dollar accepted by one person today will be accepted by someone else tomorrow.

 The other truth is this confidence is failing.
 People are waking up to a grim reality.
 Confidence in the federal government and the dollar is in rapid decline.

 Here is something else to consider.
 Coins, rounds, and bars are private, portable, and off the grid.

 It is possible to put a million dollars worth of gold coins into a suitcase and travel anywhere in the world.

 When you arrive, those coins can quickly and easily be converted into local currency.
 You don’t need permission, you don’t need the banking system and, if properly done, bureaucrats can’t stop you.